 The Linux / Fast Path Synchronization - VRF module implements synchronization of Linux netns to Fast Path VRFs.
-It based on:
+It based on Netlink, and the libvrf library is provided to help userland applications manage and monitor 6WINDGate VRFs from any Linux userland process.